-Since 2007-08, Central graduates have been accepted into 33 law schools at colleges and universities in 22 states.
+Central graduates have been accepted into law schools at college and universities across the United States.

 Students may major in any area that fits with personal and professional life goals.
 The American Bar Association Committee on Pre-Law Education and Iowa law schools recommend that you consider key skill areas when choosing courses such as writing, analytical reasoning, logical thinking and problem-solving, critical reading, oral communication and research and information literacy.
 Those interested in law should value serving faithfully the interests of others while promoting justice as well as have a healthy respect for history.

 Regardless of major choice, students are strongly advised to successfully complete general logic during the sophomore or junior year and upper-division research and writing intensive course(s) during the sophomore through senior years.

 Central’s pre-law advisor can help arrange experiential opportunities such as legal internships with local or Des Moines-based law firms, as well as experience on the mock trial team.
 Central College is one of the founding members of the American Mock Trial Association and has qualified for the national mock trial tournament numerous times, including most recently in 2012, 2013 and 2016.